Yandex Cloud

 2. The coordinator plans query execution stages and converts it into a series of related tasks distributed among workers.

-3. The workers run queries to data sources, process the received information, exchange intermediate task results, and send final results to the coordinator.
+3. Workers run queries to data sources, process the incoming information, exchange intermediate task results, and submit the results of all tasks to the coordinator.

 4. The coordinator collects task results from workers, generates the final result, and sends it to the client, which outputs the query result to the user.